AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 1. The first level is shrouded in an eerie mist with eerie glowing mushrooms.
 They also discover a puzzle involving mushroom spores that must be rearranged into a pattern of an arrow to open the path further up.
 The party can try to eat a certain mushroom

 2. **The Mushroom Puzzle**:
-	- As the party enters, they see a couple of mushrooms piled onto one another.
-These have different colors than the others around.
+	- As the party enters, they see a mushrooms piled onto one another and holes dug in the ground.
+The party must arrange these in the correct order to continue to the next room.
+The party can try to eat a certain mushThese have different colors than the others around.
 	- If they organize it wrong or fail the constitution checks the next part will activate.
 	- If they order the mushrooms correctly a trap door will become visible, the players can attempt to open it to loot a magical artifact: